 This is the official biography of American Artist Rebecca King Hawkinson, born in Asheville, North Carolina in 1980.
-Often called a Painter’s Painter, an indomitable spirit echoes through a prolific collection of art created and placed in private collections in the US and abroad since the inception of Hawkinson’s career in 1999.
+Rebecca King Hawkinson is a prolific American Naturalist, Landscape Painter and Realist.
+The artist has produced and placed over 180 paintings in private collections in the US and abroad since the inception of Hawkinson’s career in 1999.

 In 1998, King left high school early to study at Montreat College in Black Mountain, NC.
 Subsequently, in the same year American Artist and Fresco Master Benjamin Long IV completed his fresco mural on the Montreat College campus entitled, The Prodigal Son.
 Hawkinson began formal studies with Long in 1999.
 In addition, Hawkinson began plein air painting in 1999 on a five week trip to Long’s studio in the South of France.

 In December the same year, she married Paul Nathan Hawkinson.
 She began showing her work in solo and groups shows.
 In addition, she continued work as a studio assistant to Long, a fresco apprentice, and as a color assistant.
 Then, in subsequent years, Hawkinson returned to the fields of Europe to create many more works of art.
 As a result, she built a sizable collection of fine art available to collectors.
 Private Collections in Europe and the United States house works of Art by King Hawkinson.